Ermal Allen: Early life and college

 Allen grew up in Morristown, Tennessee and was a star athlete at Morristown High School.
 He attended the University of Kentucky, where he played football, basketball, track and golf.
 He was on the varsity football team between 1939 and 1941, playing as a tailback under head coach A. D. Kirwan.
 The team finished with winning records in each of the seasons Allen played, but was not ranked in the AP Poll of the best college teams in the country.
 Allen was a triple threat man, handling passing, running and kicking duties for Kentucky.

 Allen was a member of a Kentucky golf team that lost only one match in 1940 and went undefeated in 1941 and 1942.
 He played varsity basketball between 1940 and 1942, earning a spot on the Southeastern Conference all-star team in his final year.
 Allen's college career was interrupted by service in the U.S. Army during World War II.
 He enlisted in 1942 and spent four years in the Army, rising to the rank of major.

 Allen returned to the University of Kentucky to finish his education and play a final year of football.
 A controversy developed, however, over his eligibility to play in 1946 because he had already played three varsity seasons before enlisting.
 Southeastern Conference commissioner Mike Conner ruled him ineligible in September, shortly after he had been certified to play based on a rule that gave four years of varsity eligibility to men who served in the war.
 Several days later, he was again ruled eligible by the conference's executive committee.
 Kentucky head coach Bear Bryant said he was "delighted" with the decision.
 After quarterbacking Kentucky to victories over the University of Mississippi and University of Cincinnati, the conference reversed its decision and declared him ineligible.
 He spent the rest of the year coaching backs under Bryant.

 Professional football career

-Allen was drafted by the Chicago Cardinals of the National Football League (NFL) in 1947 but instead joined the Cleveland Browns of the competing All-America Football Conference (AAFC).
+Allen was drafted in the third round by the Chicago Cardinals of the National Football League (NFL) in 1947 but instead joined the Cleveland Browns of the competing All-America Football Conference (AAFC).
 He competed to be a backup for starting quarterback Otto Graham in the team's T formation offense.
 Allen struggled to learn Cleveland's formations, which differed significantly from the single-wing formation his Kentucky teams used.
 Allen had four completions in limited playing time for Cleveland as the team finished the season with the 12–1–1 record and beat the New York Yankees in the championship game.